jlooper/ms-learn-career-growth/includes/2-networking.md

 Ask your manager for their recommendations of interesting people to meet, and then ask those people for their recommendations.
 Soon you will have created a network of valuable contacts.
 If you need to, write down a list of questions to ask and take notes.
 You might be surprised by what you learn!

-Take the opportunity of being a new employee to build your network as broadly as you can, both inside and outside your company.
+Take the opportunity of being a new employee to build your network as broadly as you can from inside your company.